mstksg/advent-of-code-2018/README.md

 ```

 This helps me mentally separate out parsing, solving, and showing, allowing for
-some cleaner code and to help me with planning out my solution.
+some cleaner code and an easier time planning my solution.

 Such a challenge can be "run" on string inputs by feeding the string into
 `cParse`, then `cSolve`, then `cShow`: